hmamaysky/Energy/TextProcessing/README.md

 ./cosine.py
 ```

-### Step :three:: Use Louvain Algorithm for Global and Rolling Topic Models
+### Step :five:.:three:: Use Louvain Algorithm for Global and Rolling Topic Models
 - This step generates xxx global topic models and xxx rolling topic models in each 5-year rolling window moving forward monthly.
 - This step then selects the topic models (both global and rolling) with xx-th percentile ... highest modularity
 - This step only saves the selected topic models; the other 9999 are discarded